YouTube TV: Everything you need to know

 Echo Show

-You will also be able to access YouTube TV on mobile devices via web browser and by downloading the YouTube TV app on your computer.
+You can also access YouTube TV on some of the best Android phones (as well as tablets), via web browser, or simply by downloading the YouTube TV app on your computer.

-YouTube TV also launched a 4K streaming add-on in June 2021, bringing higher resolution content to several networks already available on the platform for an extra $10 per month for the first year and $20/month after that.
-The 4K Plus add-on also allows subscribers to download content for offline viewing, which wasn't previously available on YouTube TV.
+As mentioned before, YouTube TV also has a 4K streaming add-on available now, bringing higher resolution content to several networks already available on the platform for an extra $9.99 per month.
+The 4K Plus add-on also allows subscribers to download content for offline viewing, as well as unlock unlimited concurrent streams.

 Account limits, profiles, and parental controls